Languages given by Finite Automata over the Unary Alphabet: Introduction

-Unambiguous finite automata found much attention in recent research with a lower quasipolynomial lower bound for the blow-up of the size for complementation by Raskin \cite{Ra18} of the form $\Omega'(n^{(\log \log \log n)^q})$ where $q$ is some positive rational constant.
-Thus it is impossible to achieve a polynomial sized complementation of UFAs for unary alphabet.
-For comparison with the binary case, it should be mentioned that G\"o\"os, Kiefer and Yuan \cite{GKY22} constructed a family of languages $L_n$ recognised by an $n$-state UFA such that the size of the smallest NFAs recognising the complement grows $n^{\Omega((\log n)/polylog(\log n))}$.
+Unambiguous finite automata found much attention in recent research, with a quasipolynomial lower bound $\Omega'(n^{(\log \log \log n)^q})$, for some positive rational constant $q$, for the blow-up in the size for complementation by Raskin \cite{Ra18}.
+Thus, it is impossible to achieve a polynomial sized complementation of UFAs for the unary alphabet.
+For comparison with the binary alphabet case, it should be mentioned that G\"o\"os, Kiefer and Yuan \cite{GKY22} constructed a family of languages $L_n$ recognised by an $n$-state UFA such that the size of the smallest NFAs recognising the complement grows $n^{\Omega((\log n)/\polylog(\log n))}$.
 This lower bound also trivially applies to UFAs.
-However, the present work shows that one can do all regular operations on UFAs with at most quasipolynomial size-increase except for concatenation where the present work achieves the lower bound of $2^{\Omega(n^{1/6})}$.

-These results confirm a weak version of a conjecture of Colcombet \cite{Co15} that the Boolean operations of UFAs can be done with a polynomial blow-up.
-Though Raskin results refutes that, when replacing ``polynomial'' by ``quasipolynomial'' the conjecture would hold in the unary case.
-For larger alphabets, there is a big gap between the lower bound $n^{\log n / polylog(\log n)}$ by G\"o\"s, Kiefer and Yuan \cite{GKY22} and the upper bounds for complementing an $n$-state UFA of $2^{0.79n+\log n}$ by Jir\'asek, Jr., Jir\'askov\'a and \v Sebej and $\sqrt{n+1} \cdot 2^{n/2}$ by Indzhev and Kiefer \cite{IK22}.
+However, the present work shows that, for the unary alphabet, all regular operations on UFAs can be done with at most quasipolynomial size-increase except for concatenation.
+This confirms a weak version of a conjecture of Colcombet \cite{Co15} --- who predicted originally a polynomial size-increase for Boolean operations.
+For concatenation, the present work provides the lower bound of $2^{\Omega((n\log^2 n)^{1/3})}$.
+For larger alphabets, there is a big gap between the lower bound $n^{\log n / \polylog(\log n)}$ by G\"o\"os, Kiefer and Yuan \cite{GKY22} and the upper bounds for complementing an $n$-state UFA of $2^{0.79n+\log n}$ by Jir\'asek, Jr., Jir\'askov\'a and \v Sebej \cite{JJS18} and $\sqrt{n+1} \cdot 2^{n/2}$ by Indzhev and Kiefer \cite{IK22}.

-For unary automata, Okhotin \cite{Ok12} determined the worst-case complexity on the determinisation of UFAs with $2^{\Theta((n \log^2(n))^{1/3})}$ and this is directly also an upper bound on the size-increase by complementation.
-In his master thesis in 2017, author D\k ebski \cite{De17} constructed an algorithm to complement unambiguous automata over the unary alphabet while maintaining the upper size-bound of $n^{O(\log n)}$ for these automata, the present work provides an alternative construction with the slightly improved bound $n^{\log n + O(1)}$, so the unknown constant in the exponent is additive instead of multiplicative.
+For unary automata, Okhotin \cite{Ok12} determined the worst-case size complexity for the determinisation of UFAs as $2^{\Theta((n \log^2(n))^{1/3})}$.
+This is thus also an upper bound on the size-increase for complementation.
+In his master's thesis, D\k ebski \cite{De17} constructed an algorithm to complement unambiguous automata over the unary alphabet while maintaining the upper size-bound of $n^{O(\log n)}$ for these automata.
+The present work provides an alternative construction with the slightly improved bound $n^{\log n + O(1)}$, so the constant in the exponent is additive instead of multiplicative.